 Mindfulness-Based Childbirth & Parenting

-This program is an invitation to begin or deepen the practice of mindfulness for meeting the profound changes in our bodies and minds during pregnancy, childbirth and parenting.
+This program is an invitation to begin or deepen the practice of mindfulness for meeting the profound mind-body changes during pregnancy, childbirth and parenting.

 In this course, you will:

-- Increase confidence and courage for labor and delivery
+- Increase confidence and courage for labor and delivery; and

-Plus $40 material fee, including Mindful Birthing book, workbook and two audio CDs
+Includes Mindful Birthing book and two audio CDs

 Great Expectations – all classes offered by UCSF Women’s Health Resource Center to help expecting mothers and their partners learn more about pregnancy, birth, breastfeeding, and parenting.